yusuketomoto/chainer-fast-style/README.md

 #### Generating
 * Ability to specify multiple files for input to exclude model reloading every iteration.
 The format is standard Unix path expansion rules, like `file*` or `file?.png` Don't forget to quote, otherwise the shell will expand it first.
 Saves about 0.5 sec on each image.
-* Output specifies path prefix if multiple files are used for input, otherwise a direct filename
+* Output specifies path prefix if multiple files are used for input, otherwise an explicit filename
+* Option `-x` indicates content image scaling factor before transformation

 ## Video Processing
 The repo includes a bash script to transform your videos.
 It depends on ffmpeg.
 [Compilation instructions](https://trac.ffmpeg.org/wiki/CompilationGuide)